 I understand that nine dollars is a lot of money to spend on a game.
 But as someone who is guilty of this crime, I am in no place to judge other people for it.
 As of this very moment, I own a crystal crown, a sea shell crown, an East Asian Peony Headdress, an Indian maang teeka (which they called a pendant headchain!), two wedding veils, and a spooky blue veil among other things.
 Of the accessories I don’t have, I can’t wait to buy the forest crown and the red rose which is great for Flamenco-themed challenges.

-Of course, the players must vote on the looks in order to win tickets which they can then use to enter the challenges.
-And it is for this voting that these accessories are bought– to grab the attention of the voter within the split second they take to decide which is the prettier doll.
+The players must vote on the looks in order to win tickets which they can then use to enter the challenges.
+And it is for this exercise that these accessories are bought– to grab the attention of the voter within the split second they take to decide which is the prettier doll.

 Pretty has a variety of definitions.
 In most of Covetland, it is a blond woman with blue eyes, red lips, pale skin, and dressed in a princess gown.
 Even if the challenge is about a Bedouin bride, a Nigerian poet, or a Chinese dragon slayer, the belle of the ball is always Cinderella with her waist-length golden hair and her expensive floor-length Terani Couture gown.